【台灣】國際特赦組織提交兩公約影子報告

 Authorities have tracked potential patients and monitored people in quarantine in the name of fighting COVID-19.
 The government has access to personal information such as travel history, credit card transaction logs and mobile location data.
 These new measures put individuals’ right to privacy at risk as they are not subject to a clearly defined scope and timeframe.

-“When implementing surveillance measures, the government should ensure all measures comply with the principles of legality, necessary and proportionality,
+“When implementing surveillance measures, the government should ensure all measures comply with the principles of legality, necessary and proportionality,”said E-Ling Chiu.

 Lack of progress towards legislation of the Refugee Act